wardstoneX/Autonomous-Driving-Simulaton/README.md

 To compile and run the project, follow the sections in this README in the order they appear in.

+For the presentation video, refer to the link in `LinkToVideo.txt`.

 There is also more detailed information in the README files of the components:
 - [WolfTPM README](components/WolfTPM/README.md)
 - [SecureCommunication README](components/SecureCommunication/README.md)